rickardlindberg/rickardlindberg.me/writing/projectional-editor-design-limit/index.markdown

         )
 ```

-where `Meta` is defined like this:
+The `Meta` class is defined like this:

 ```pyton
 class Meta(